-WHEREAS, the Committee on Legislation has reviewed the following items for the 2023 Westchester County Joint State Legislative Package; Now Therefore Be It
+WHEREAS, the Committee on Legislation has reviewed the following items for the 2023 Westchester County Joint State Legislative Package; Now Therefore Be It margaret a.
+Cigio (WOP)

 RESOLVED, that after considerable deliberation, it is recommended that this Honorable Board approve these legislative initiatives, and that they be presented to and considered by the New York State Legislature and Governor during the current state legislative session.